top of page

 Better said up front:

-When tenants underestimate permitting timelines, they often blame the landlord or the GC.
+When tenants underestimate permitting timelines, they often blame the landlord, GC, property manager or broker.
 Setting expectations early protects your relationship and keeps the deal on track.

 Buildout Timelines Are Not One-Size-Fits-All